 Some of the specific areas where we can help are:

 Boundary disputes are becoming more and more common between owners of adjoining property.
 It is important that landowners understand the concepts involved and the evidence that is admissible and relevant when determining such disputes.
-Boundary disputes can be notoriously expensive and the key is approaching the problem correctly and getting the right evidence in place from the outset.
+Property line disputes can be notoriously expensive and, whether it’s our boundary dispute or easement lawyers who are involved, the key is approaching the problem correctly and getting the right evidence in place from the outset.

 Party wall act disputes